Found us from search engine?

 Bearing similarities to interviews, case studies, and how-to guides, the story of your success (if you’ve been observably successful up to now) can be invaluable in establishing your personal brand, authority, and unique value to the reader.

-If you haven’t had a great deal of success, you can also share the success story of someone who inspired you, what you learned from them and what practices you took away from your understanding of how they work.
+If you haven’t had a great deal of success, you can get evergreen story ideas from the success story of someone who inspired you, what you learned from them and what practices you took away from your understanding of how they work.

 A checklist helps people understand a process, and is again a reference tool that people will keep coming back to again, and again, and again.
 What processes do you undertake and in what order?
 Codify that into a checklist, and you have valuable content.